What are the best hiking shoes?

-This also serves as and indicator of a shoe that will let water out and dry quicker on and off your feet.
+This also serves as an indicator of a shoe that will let water out and dry quicker on and off your feet.
 This is important if you can’t take a break and need to push for miles while wearing your shoes.
 The Arc’teryx Norvan LD GTX Trail-Running Shoes offer a breathable mesh that will help keep your feet cool.

 Protect those toes.

-Toe caps are really meant for one thing: protecting the toes on your feet.
-It’s a protective barrier that can either cover the entire toe like these Merrells, or just over your big toe like these Altra Lone Peaks.
+Toe caps are meant for one thing: protecting the toes on your feet.
+It’s a protective barrier that can either cover the entire toe like these Merrells or just over your big toe like these Altra Lone Peaks.
 I also have trail runners that offer very little in terms of a toe cap that I’ll wear if I’ve hiked a particular trail before.
-I’ll let the toe cap be a personally preference feature, but you’ll wish you have it if you ever hit a rock or a tree knot.
+I’ll let the toe cap be a personal preference feature, but you’ll wish you have it if you ever hit a rock or a tree knot.

 Your feet need room to move around too.

-The rule that I and most people that hike follow is that you should at least wear a size up in trail running shoes for hiking.
+The rule that I, and most people that hike, follow is that you should at least wear a size up in trail running shoes for hiking.
 Or any hiking shoes for that matter.
 When your feet get hot they’re going to grow, so you need to let your feet have some extra room for those long days.

 I hope this guide gives you a good head start on what to look for on your next pair of trail runners for hiking.
-Not everyone loves the idea of running shoes for hiking, and that’s fine, but for the hiking I do they are much better for my feet.
+Not everyone loves the idea of running shoes for hiking, and that’s fine, but for the hiking, I do they are much better for my feet.